 - Newsletter Unique Open Rate and CTR Goal: Open 40%, click 10%

 Newsletters that are not opened or clicked upon, are not driving readers towards a paid subscription conversion.
-Monitoring of newsletter effectiveness goals is important for both sub conversions and retention of existing subscribers.
+Monitoring of newsletter effectiveness goals is important for both sub conversions and retention of existing content subscribers.

 5) Financial Goals